• Skip to primary navigation

 It’s a good deal.
 Cooking a whole chicken in the crockpot—as opposed to cooking pieces—can be a great way to stretch your grocery dollar.
 Not only do you get an abundance of cooked chicken plus a carcass to make homemade chicken stock, but you also benefit from lower prices and more tender meat.
 (Bone-in chicken tends not to dry out like boneless can.)

 It’s a good way to cook a lot of chicken at once.
 A Crockpot Whole Chicken is also a great way to bulk cook and provide for many meals in one fell swoop.
-You won’t get the crispy skin that you do when you roast a whole chicken, but you’ll have great tasting chicken meat and yummy drippings to use in stock or gravy.
+You won’t get the crispy skin that you do when you roast a whole chicken, but you’ll have great tasting chicken meat for a comforting meal and yummy drippings to use in stock or gravy.

 It’s easy!
 Cooking a whole chicken in a slow cooker is one of the easiest and tastiest ways to prepare a whole bird.
 It’s not hard.
 The meat is tender and juicy.
 And it saves you a ton of time in the kitchen.